Community Assembly

 Flow of Information (KNOWLEDGE)

-Local Community Assemblies provide a direct link to and from the people and are the part of the whole which ultimately influences every decision.
+Community Assembly Facilitators provide a direct link to and from the people through our communication network.

 Structure and Function (PURPOSE)

-To form a local Community Assembly requires three people as faciliators to accept responsibility for relaying information to and from the Community Assembly of the British Isles (CABI), their Regional Assembly or Metropolitan Assembly.
+To form a local Community Assembly requires three or more Members as Faciliators to accept responsibility for relaying information to and from the Community Assembly of the British Isles (CABI), and their Regional Assembly or Metropolitan Assemblies.
 This creates knowledge-flow based on a two-way flow of information.

-This task requires dedication from facilitators and special advisors who work as a team on behalf of everyone in the community.
-As these roles are voluntary, it is important to ensure that when someone wants to move on, their duties are taken over by a new facilitator or special advisor willing to take their place on the team.
+This task requires dedication from Facilitators who work as a team on behalf of everyone in the community.
+As these roles are voluntary, it is important to ensure that when someone wants to move on, their duties are taken over by a new Facilitator willing to take their place on the team.

-Community Assembly Hubs are central locations with premises, facilities and land where administrative and other required providers can deliver services, provisions and support for the local community.
-Community Assembly Hubs are caring and motivating environments dedicated to organic health, natural healing, spiritual actualisation, whole-child development and project-based learning.
+Community Assembly Hubs (premises) will be central locations to provides services for local Community Assemblies with premises, facilities and land where Members can provide support for their local community.
+Community Assembly Hubs will be recognised as caring, learning and motivating environments dedicated to organic health, natural healing, spiritual practice, home schooling and project-based learning.

 Community Assembly Framework (ADMINISTRATION)

-Information will also be passed between CABI and other countries through the Assemblies of the World (AOW) and the Aurora Network.
+Information is passed between CABI and other countries through the Assemblies of the World (AOW) and the Aurora Network.
 This ensures our knowledge-flow is worldwide.
-In this way, CABI, AOW and the Aurora Network will become a source of inspiration and support for everyone (not to be confused with governing or government).
+In this way, CABI, AOW and the Aurora Network wis a source of inspiration and support for everyone.

-Our framework provides a structure which allows for freedom of choice according to Natural Law.
-Our central core team provides administrative support and neutrality thereby bridging the gap between individual freedoms, liberties, natural rights and the needs of community members.
+Our Framework provides a structure which allows for freedom of choice according to Natural Law when we all take responsibility for ourselves and our actions.
+Our central team provides administrative support and neutrality thereby bridging the gap between individual freedoms, liberties, natural rights and the needs of our Members.

 Secondary to this is the process of dispute resolution, if and when disputes occur.